Global Expansion Guide

 • Task-based (based on employee output)

-• Minor Employees: Hiring employees aged 14-18 still in school.
-Unlike CLT contracts, they work 6 hours daily.
+• Minor Employees: Individuals aged 14–18 who are still in school.
+Unlike standard CLT contracts, they work a maximum of 6 hours per day.
 FGTS contribution rate is 2%.

-• Interns: Applies to enrolled students with internships matching their studies.
-Not considered employment under CLT.
-No INSS or FGTS contributions required.
-Income above the tax-exempt threshold is subject to income tax withholding (IRRF).
-Contracts must be signed by intern, employer, and educational institutions.
+• Interns: Applies to enrolled students undertaking internships relevant to their studies.
+Internships are not considered employment under CLT.
+No INSS or FGTS contributions are required.
+Income exceeding the tax-exempt threshold is subject to income tax withholding (IRRF).
+Contracts must be signed by the intern, the employer, and the educational institution.

-• Director with FGTS: Social security (INSS) and income tax (IRRF) are deducted, FGTS must be paid.
+• With FGTS: Social security (INSS) and income tax (IRRF) are deducted; FGTS contributions must be paid.

-• Director without FGTS: Social security (INSS) and income tax (IRRF) are deducted, FGTS not required.
+• Without FGTS: Social security (INSS) and income tax (IRRF) are deducted; FGTS is not required.

-• Temporary Contract: Short-term labor services provided by individuals to temporarily replace regular employees or meet short-term workload increases.
-The employer decides the labor period, up to 180 days, extendable once without exceeding the original term.
+• Temporary Contracts: Used for short-term labour services to replace regular employees or meet temporary workload increases.
+The employer decides the duration, up to 180 days, which may be extended once without exceeding the original term.

-• Fixed-term Contract: A labour contract with a predetermined start and end date, usually valid for up to two years.
-After expiry, the employer must wait six months before signing a new fixed-term contract with the same employee; otherwise, it is considered an indefinite contract.
+• Fixed-term Contracts: Labour contracts with a predetermined start and end date, typically valid for up to two years.
+After expiry, the employer must wait six months before signing a new fixed-term contract with the same employee; otherwise, the contract is deemed indefinite.

-• Indefinite Contract: The most common contract type, valid until either employer or employee terminates.
+• Indefinite Contracts: The most common contract type, valid until either the employer or employee terminates the employment relationship.

 Statutory Contributions